 - a) Click the Create Account button (there are no fees) - b) Create a parent/guardian account - c) Add each eligible child entering grades 6-12 as a "Household" member Students will sign in on their own when they arrive each day and have access to all of the ALIVE Center's free programs!
-SUMMER DRIVER EDUCATION PROGRAM The District 203 Summer Driver Education program will begin on June 5th, 2023 and end on July 14th, 2023.
-In order to participate in the summer program, the student must be 15 years old before or on June 5th, 2023.
+Summer School Driver Education Course The District 203 Summer Driver Education program will begin on June 4, 2025 and end on July 15th, 2025.
+In order to participate in the summer program, the student must be 15 years old before or on June 4, 2025.
 In order to attain the maximum amount of driving time during summer school, the classroom instruction for the permit examination will be offered early.
-On May 8, 9, & 11th, students will have classes from 7:00 A.M. to 7:30 A.M. each day.
-NCHS students will have class at NCHS in Room B16.
-NNHS students will have class at NNHS in Room 198.
-Students must attend all three days.
-If a student cannot attend on a particular day, he or she must contact Mr. Leaf to make arrangements.
-Students who do not attend NCHS or NNHS or who are unable to attend these sessions must meet with Tony Leaf the first day of summer school to obtain a DMV application and signature.
+Naperville North will hold the summer school Early Permit Sessions on the following days and times: Naperville Central will hold the summer school Early Permit Sessions on the following days and times: Monday May 12th 6:45am Room 198 (Online Application, Vision Test) Monday May 5th 7:00 am Room B16 Tuesday May 13th 6:45am Room 198 (Collect signed applications & money, take the permit test) Tuesday May 6th 7:00 am Room B16 Monday May 19th 7:15am Room 198 (Pick up their permits and information form) Thursday May 8th 7:00 am Room B16 Students who do not attend NCHS or NNHS or who are unable to attend these sessions must meet with Tony Leaf the first day of summer school to obtain a DMV application and signature.
 Therefore, the student, on their own time, will be expected to go to the Secretary of State the first day of class to obtain their permit.
 NEEDED IN ORDER TO TAKE DRIVER EDUCATION: